NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

 **Recommendation: out of scope for V2.**

-## Should the standard allow multipart containers per version?
+## Should The Standard Allow Multipart Containers Per Version?
 For very large objects, it might be useful to split the container into multiple files.
 In addition it could help with transfer of large objects as it might be easier to transfer multiple smaller files than one large file.
 For some institutions, it may be desirable to package files according to type of content - for example metadata, preservation files, access files, etc.